langsasec/Hunting-Rabbit-DirScanner/README.md

 2. Scan with custom headers (paste the headers from Burp Suite or browser).

+3. Having too many threads or a short timeout duration may result in reduced output.

-3. You can customize your own dictionaries and put them in the `dict` directory.
+4. You can customize your own dictionaries and put them in the `dict` directory.

-4. After the scan is completed, the recorded URLs will be saved in the `log` directory.
+5. After the scan is completed, the recorded URLs will be saved in the `log` directory.

-5. List of available dictionaries:
+6. List of available dictionaries:

    ```
    apache.txt